 2011-12: Descheneau played in 54 of 72 regular season games for Kootenay in his first WHL season and represented Canada Pacific in the 2012 U17 World Hockey Challenge.
 He scored 3 goals with 11 assists and was -7 with 24 penalty minutes as the Ice finished fourth in the Central Division.
 Descheneau had no points nor penalties in the four-game playoff series with Edmonton.
 In five games for Canada Pacific he had no points and 2 penalty minutes.

 2012-13: Descheneau was the second-leading scorer for Kootenay in his second season with the Ice behind 2014 draft-eligible center Sam Reinhart.
-He scored 30 goals with 48 assists and was +9 with 22 penalty minutes in 69 regular season games.
+He scored 30 goals with 48 assists and was plus-9 with 22 penalty minutes in 69 regular season games.
 Kootenay finished fifth in the Central Division and lost to Edmonton in a first round playoff series.
-Descheneau had 1 assist and was -6 with 2 penalty minutes in five playoff games.
-He was not among the 210 North American skaters in Central Scouting’s final rankings prior to the 2013 NHL Draft and was not selected.
+Descheneau had 1 assist and was minus-6 with 2 penalty minutes in five playoff games.

 Descheneau is an undersized sniper who put up big numbers in junior hockey skating with forwards like Sam Reinhart (BUF), Luke Philp and Tim Bozon (MON) in Kootenay.
 A bit of a late bloomer, he will be hindered by his size at the pro level but if he can add strength and develop his physical game he could be an interesting player to follow.